SophiiaBratanovska/Sofi_homework/README.md

-# This repository will contain artifacts from the lessons for the course QA Automation with JS/TS (Jan 2025)
+# This repository will contain homework from the lessons for the course QA Automation with JS/TS (Jan 2025)

 **Lesson 1** - No artifacts